-The Accessibility Services Coordinator arranges accommodations and services for students with documented disabilities on a case-by-case basis.
+The accessibility services coordinator arranges accommodations and services for students with documented disabilities on a case-by-case basis.
 These accommodations allow students to be evaluated not on the effects of their disability, but instead on their knowledge and understanding of course material.
-In no case, however, will the college modify essential requirements for any course or degree program for students with disabilities.
+In no case, however, will the College modify essential requirements for any course or degree program for students with disabilities.

-Various services and accommodations are offered depending on the disability and an individual’s needs.
+Various services and accommodations are offered, depending on the disability and an individual’s needs.
 Students with disabilities must be able to perform the essential objectives of the program/course with or without reasonable accommodations.
-Reasonable accommodations are defined as approved modifications which do not fundamentally alter the nature of the program/course, including academic requirements in post-secondary education.
+Reasonable accommodations are defined as approved modifications that do not fundamentally alter the nature of the program/course, including academic requirements in post-secondary education.
 An accommodation cannot lower the standards or change the objective of the program/course.

 Accommodations are approved on a case-by-case basis and may include: